ivyl/zsh-config/README.md

 ### Functions
 * zmv enabled
 * lspath - show ls -ld for all dirs on path to given file
-* refresh - reload you configuration without messing with restarting shell
 * few aliases (see in files, example: e and vi lauches vim, la stands for ls with some options, etc.)

 ### Features